 Health Benefits of Cucumbers

 Cucumbers are among the most water-rich foods.
 Their protein, carbohydrate, and fat content are nearly nonexistent.
 They also contain small amounts of provitamin A and vitamins B, C, and E. Their high dietary and therapeutic value resides in their highly alkaline minerals.
 They contain potassium, calcium, phosphorus, magnesium, iron, and various trace elements, most notably sulfur.
-Cucumbers have the following medicinal properties:
+The many health benefits of cucumbers include:

-Alkalizer – They neutralize excess acidic waste produced in the body due to the consumption of animal-based foods.
+Alkalizers – They neutralize excess acidic waste produced in the body due to consuming animal-based foods.

 Depurant – They facilitate the elimination of waste substances from the bloodstream through urine or the skin.

-Laxative – Given their high water and soluble fiber content, they facilitate the movement of the feces through the intestine.
+Laxatives—Given their high water and soluble fiber content, they facilitate the movement of feces through the intestine.

 The following are the main health benefits of cucumber: